- Gartner made many false proposals about HANA, but without declaring how much money they take from SAP.

 Gartner places non-relational databases into a relational database magic quadrant and does not even differentiate the database in question from the vendor.
 Instead, they simply note the vendor on the Magic Quadrant; the database goes unmentioned.

-The database category of software is filled with vendors making all manner of claims, but there is no entity that verifies any of these claims.
-This is a problem because it means that buyers in the database market have to perform their own testing.
+The database category of software is filled with vendors making all manner of claims, but no entity verifies any of these claims.
+This is a problem because it means that buyers in the database market have to perform their testing.

 This would mean gaining access to the databases in question and creating a laboratory environment including all the skill sets to do so.
 Very few companies do this.

 Neither this article nor any other article on the Brightwork website is paid for by a software vendor, including Oracle, SAP or their competitors.
 As part of our commitment to publishing independent, unbiased research; no paid media placements, commissions or incentives of any nature are allowed.

 Hover over each bullet or plus sign to see more explanation.
 To move to a different bullet point, just “hover off” and then hover over the new bullet.

 The following is an interesting quote from Database Journal.